treydock/puppet-module-keycloak/REFERENCE.md

 ##### `id`

-Id
+Id.
+Defaults to UUID based on `name`.

 ##### `resource_name`

-The protocol mapper name
+The protocol mapper name.
+Defaults to `name`.

 ##### `client_template`